bhk/rio/doc/concepts.md

 refer to the same values.

-## Lazy Expressions
+## Lazy Evaluation

 Rio's [eagerly evaluates
 expressions](https://en.wikipedia.org/wiki/Evaluation_strategy) by default,
 but when a function whose name ends in "&" is called, its arguments are treated as lazy expressions.
-The function will receive a deferred computation for each argument.
+The function will receive a thunk for each argument.
 These will be computed at most once, when and if needed.
 They can be assigned to variables and passed to functions without forcing their evaluation.

-Any operations or use of properties or methods will force their evaluation.
-There is no need to explicitly force evaulation, and the deferred nature does not affect the type of the value.
+Any operations on a thunk -- any use of properties or methods -- will force its evaluation.
+There is no need to explicitly force evaulation.
+Thunks are indistinguishable from computed values, and do not appear in the type of the value.

 Any errors or infinite loops in the expression will not occur if the value is never used.
 If the value is used and they do occur, they will manifest